Teams of LLM Agents can Exploit Zero-Day Vulnerabilities: Cost Analysis

 Using similar cost estimates for a cybersecurity expert (\$50 per hour) as prior work, and an estimated time of 1.5 hours to explore a website, we arrive at a cost of \$75.
 Thus, our cost estimate for a human expert is higher, but not dramatically higher than using an AI agent.

 However, we anticipate that costs of using AI agents will fall.
-For example, costs for GPT-3.5 dropped by 3$\times$ over the span of a year and Claude-3-Haiku is 2$\times$ cheaper than GPT-3.5 (per input token).
-If these trends in cost continue, we anticipate that a GPT-4 level agent will be 3-6$\times$ cheaper than the cost today in the next 1-2 years.
-If such costs improvements do occur, then AI agents will be substantially cheaper than an expert human penetration tester.
+For example, costs for GPT-4o were cut in half over six months and Claude-3.5-Haiku is 3$\times$ cheaper than GPT-4o (per input token).
+If these trends in cost continue, we anticipate that a GPT-4o level agent will be 3-6$\times$ cheaper than the cost today in the next 1-2 years.
+If such costs improvements do occur, AI agents will be substantially cheaper than a human expert.